fybrik/fybrik/site/docs/tasks/custom-taxonomy.md

-- Example 2: Add new action for FybrikModule
+### Example 2: Add new action for FybrikModule

 In this example we show how to update the module taxonomy.
-We show that when a FybrikModule yaml containing a `RedactYAction` action is submitted, it's validation fails because initially the module's taxonomy does not include `RedactYAction`.
-We then describe how to add a new action `RedactYAction` to the taxonomy, enabling the validation to pass when we re-submit the FybrikModule yaml.
+We show that when a FybrikModule yaml containing a `FilterAction` action is submitted, it's validation fails because initially the module's taxonomy does not include `FilterAction`.
+We then describe how to add a new action `FilterAction` to the taxonomy, enabling the validation to pass when we re-submit the FybrikModule yaml.

 Follow the [`quickstart guide`](https://fybrik.io/latest/get-started/quickstart/) but stop before the command `helm install fybrik fybrik-charts/fybrik -n fybrik-system --wait`
  (or `helm install fybrik charts/fybrik --set global.tag=master --set global.imagePullPolicy=Always -n fybrik-system --wait` in development mode).